Sam Saunders (footballer): Wycombe Wanderers

-On 27 February 2015, Saunders joined League Two club Wycombe Wanderers on a one-month loan.
-After five starting appearances, Saunders' loan was extended until the end of the 2014–15 season.
+On 27 February 2015, Saunders joined League Two club Wycombe Wanderers on a one-month loan, which was later extended until the end of the 2014–15 season.
 He scored his first goal for the club in a 3–2 victory over Luton Town on 24 March 2015.
 Saunders' season ended in double heartbreak, as he was substituted with a torn calf less than a minute into the Chairboys' shoot-out defeat to Southend United in the 2015 League Two play-off final.
 He made 14 appearances and scored two goals during his spell at Adams Park.

 Nearly two years after he initially joined Wycombe Wanderers on loan, Saunders signed an 18-month permanent contract with the club on a free transfer on 20 January 2017.
 He made 18 appearances during the remainder of the 2016–17 season and scored the first goal of his second spell with the club with the opener in a 2–0 victory over Barnet on 17 April 2017.
 Despite missing three of the final months of the 2017–18 season with injury, Saunders made 27 appearances and two goals during a successful campaign, which ended with automatic promotion to League One after a third-place finish.
 He signed a new one-year contract on 3 May 2018, but managed just eight appearances before his contract was terminated by mutual consent on 30 January 2019.
 Across his two spells at Adams Park, Saunders made 67 appearances and scored six goals.